Welcome To Our Community members Page

 Low Carbon community groups hold regular events and activities to inspire everyone in their community to take action to reduce the effects of climate change.
-It takes commitment, determination and lots of hard work to run a thriving group but it’s also rewarding to work together for a common aim.
+It takes commitment, determination and lots of hard work to run a thriving group, but it’s also hugely rewarding to work together towards a common aim.

 50 Oxfordshire-based low carbon community groups have joined our network.
-They get access to:
+Support we offer includes:

 - Advice and support.